Q. What types of therapy to you offer?

 Q. What type of payment do you accept?

-A. Cash, Debit/Credit card, Money Order, or advance payment by Pay Pal.
-After your first session, you may also pay by Personal Check.
+A. Cash, Debit/Credit card, Money Order, or advance payment by Pay Pal or Venmo.
+After your first session, you may also pay by Personal Check if you prefer.

 Q. Can I use my health insurance to help cover the cost of my sessions with you?

 A. Yes you can, if your insurance company will reimburse you for "Out of Network" therapy expenses, and many do.
 Just call the number on the back of your insurance card and ask if they offer "out of network benefits" for mental health services.
-If the answer is yes, you'd pay for your therapy sessions at time of service, and I'd provide you with a detailed receipt for your payments.
-The receipt contains all the info your insurance company needs in order to be able to reimburse you for their share of the payments you make to a licensed mental health provider for out of network services.
-You would submit a claim form to your insurance company, along with the receipt, to receive your benefit amount.
+If the answer is yes, you'd pay me for your therapy sessions at time of service, and I'd provide you with a detailed receipt for your payments.
+The receipt contains all the info your insurance company needs in order to be able to reimburse you for their share of the cost.
+You would submit a claim form to your insurance company, along with your receipt, to receive your benefit amount.

 Q. Is there any reason to go 'out-of-network' for therapy, rather than choosing a therapist on my insurance panel?